xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Mar.
+2, 2023
+   * Keep working on Week 7 Assignment in WileyPLUS.
+   * If you want to present Activity 2.2.4 Part (c) or (e), please let me know.
+   * Watch this [video](https://youtu.be/73Bf5MhpDaw) to learn about product rule.

+ * Mar.
 1, 2023
    * Complete Actvity 2.2.4 and let me know if you want to present.
    * Keep working on Week 7 Assignment in WileyPLUS.